 About Our Curriculum

-At Gilbert Inglefield Academy we follow the National Curriculum in all subjects but also make use of the flexibility we have as an academy to offer a greater range of choice than in many schools.
+We follow the National Curriculum in all subjects.
 We believe that children should receive a broad and balanced curriculum in order to achieve success.

-Our curriculum encompasses the following subjects: English; Maths; Science; Computing; French, ; Design Technology; Art and Design; Textiles; History; Geography; Religious Education; Music; Physical Education; Personal, Social and Health Education and Citizenship.
+Our curriculum encompasses the following subjects: English, Maths, Science, Computing, French, Design Technology, Food Technology, Art and Design, Textiles, History, Geography, Religious Education, Music, Physical Education, Personal, Social and Health Education and Citizenship.

 These are taught both as separate subjects and in more cross-curricular approaches.
 We firmly believe that you may learn English in one room but you apply it everywhere.
 It is the same for maths, computing etc.